All Episodes

 I think that stops short of the point.

-Either they're fearful of losing this vote, conversely, they're not fearful of losing the vote of their base.
+Conversely, they're not fearful of losing the vote of their base.

-Um you know how how do how can they operate like that?
+You know, how can they operate like that?

-One of the things they're doing is looking at fundraising, and they see right now that the Republican National Committee is uh far outpacing the Democrat National Committee on Fundraising, but they also have a little bit of hubris about this.
+And they see right now that the Republican National Committee is far outpacing the Democrat National Committee on Fundraising.

-Even even looking at the results of 2006, because they've got themselves believing that was about Iraq and not about themselves and their lack of conservative performance.
+Even looking at the results of 2006, because they've got themselves believing that was about Iraq and not about themselves and their lack of conservative performance.

 And I've been talking on the phone about it to Republicans since I've been hosting a show in Sacramento in 1984.